EvilPedia/gdsc-cybersec/README.md

 ![Screenshot](https://i.imgur.com/fOs6TTa.png)

-To double check, if the flag decrypted was right or not, we can enter the password when prompted :
+To double check if the flag decrypted was right or not, we can enter the password when prompted :
 ![Screenshot](https://i.imgur.com/5D5Eqqu.png)

 **Found Password:**